epam/edp-install/docs/user-guide/add-application.md

   ![!perf-server](../assets/user-guide/integrate-perf-server.png "perf-server")

-22. Select the **Integrate with Perf Server** checkbox to enable the integration with the [PERF Board](https://www.epam.com/telescopeai) (_Project Performance Board_) for monitoring the overall team performance and setting up necessary metrics.
+22. Select the **Integrate with Perf Server** check box to enable the integration with the [PERF Board](https://www.epam.com/telescopeai) (_Project Performance Board_) for monitoring the overall team performance and setting up necessary metrics.

   !!! note
       If this option is needed, please refer to the [Perf Server Integration](../operator-guide/perf-integration.md) to adjust the integration.
-After the integration is adjusted, the **Integrate with Perf Server** checkbox will appear in the **Advanced Settings** menu.
+After the integration is adjusted, the **Integrate with Perf Server** check box will appear in the **Advanced Settings** menu.

 23. In the **Select Perf Server** field, select the name of the Perf server with which the integration should be performed.
 Click the Proceed button to switch to the next menu.